All Episodes

 We are here.

-Open line Friday, Rush Limbaugh behind the golden EIB microphone.
+Open Line Friday, Rush Limbaugh behind the golden EIB microphone.

-I am America's anchorman, real anchor man, doctor of democracy, America's truth detector, here amidst billowing clouds of fragrant aromatic cigar smoke.
+I am America's anchorman, real anchorman, doctor of democracy, America's truth detector, here amidst billowing clouds of fragrant aromatic cigar smoke.

-Remember delight it today.
+Remember to light it today.

-All right, to the phones we go, and John in Heartland, Wisconsin.
+All right, to the phones we go.

 You're up first today.